What are Data Collection Forms and How can They Help You generate data, information and valuable research?

-Here is an example of a lead gen form transformation.
+Here is an example of a transformation of a online data collection form.
 Taking a basic lead form and turning it into a user-friendly and convenient multi-step form helping to collect more data and responses:

 Old form design: Too many questions, redundant questions, no custom branding, tiny checkboxes, small text, generic CTA button